Surgery for stomach cancer

 On this page:

 Surgery is the main treatment for stomach cancer.
-The aim is to remove the tumour and try to cure the cancer.
+The aim is to remove all or part of the tumour.
 The main types of stomach surgery are:

 - Partial gastrectomy: Part of your stomach is removed.

 - Total gastrectomy: The whole stomach is removed.

 Sometimes your surgeon finds out more about the size and location of the tumour during the surgery.
 This may mean that the planned operation isn’t the best option for you.
 You may need a different type of surgery or another treatment.